SpartanJ/ecode/README.md

 ## Current Limitations

-* No font sub-pixel hinting \*1 \*2
-* No VIM-mode / modal editing \*3
+* No VIM-mode / modal editing \*2
-* No ligatures support \*1
+* No ligatures support
-* No BiDi support \*1

-_\*1_ Current eepp feature limitations.

-_\*2_ I'm not a fan of sub-pixel hinting.
-But I'm more than willing to implement it, I'm not very versed in the matter, so any help will be appreciated.

-_\*3_ I'm not a VIM user, and I'm not qualified to implement the VIM mode or any modal editing.
+_\*2_ I'm not a VIM user, and I'm not qualified to implement the VIM mode or any modal editing.
 PRs are welcome to support this.

 ## Author comments